dascw/dts/README.md

 ## Why 'dts'?

-This was originally named 'def', for 'default engineer functionality'.
-As I wanted it to reflect the functionality and design aspects to the STL and members of the std:: namespace, I thought `dts::` (`std` backwards) would be a better choice.
+This was originally named **'def'**, for **'default engineer functionality'**.
+As I wanted it to reflect the functionality and design aspects to the STL and members of the std:: namespace, I thought `dts::` (`std::` backwards) would be a better choice.
 I noticed after the fact that this also stands for 'Developer ToolSet'.

 ## Features